NoemiVergopolan/page/content/publication/2023_Gatti_yield_gap_risk_endeavor/index.md

 ---
-title: "Is closing the agricultural yield gap a “risky” endeavor?"
+title: "Is Closing the Agricultural Yield Gap a “Risky” Endeavor?"

 authors:
 - Nicolas Gatti